 Many EOs deny that we are justified by faith in the way Protestants teach.
 They often maintain similar views about soteriology to Roman Catholics.
 That baptism infuses God’s grace into individuals and that other acts like the sacraments.
 They think grace is a substance and not in reference to Divine favor.

 In Eastern Orthodoxy, there is something called the Essence-Energy distinction.
 This is how they explain the immanence of God.
-God’s essence is transcendent but his uncreated energies are imminent and that is why we can speak about theophanies as if God is there in his essence.
+God’s essence is transcendent but his uncreated energies are imminent and that is why we can speak about theophanies as if the theophany is God in his essence.
 It arose in the background of the debate about Hesychasm.
-This distinction is to explain how we have experiential knowledge of God.
-The historical analogy that is used is the sun and the rays of the sun.
+This distinction is made to explain how we have experiential knowledge of God.
+The historical analogy that is used is that of the sun and the rays of the sun.
+God in his essence is like the sun and his energies are his eternal rays.
 There are two objections to this idea.
 The first being that it makes God unknowable:

 Orthodox says that “The [essence/energy] distinction allows us to experience God, really and truly,” but this is an assertion which is contradicted by the distinction itself.